A Natural Approach to Women's Health Care and Healing

 Holistic medicine is a broad range of medical practices that are based on many years of tradition.
 With my Acupuncture treatment, your body and mind will feel free and clear of all worries and stressors that life places upon us.
 I’m trained in a variety of holistic techniques that will surely help to heal you both mentally and physically.

 Healing is an art.
 It takes time.
 It takes patience.
 It takes love.

-Cigna, United Healthcare, Blue Cross/Blue Shield, Emblem Health
+Cigna, United Healthcare, Blue Cross/Blue Shield, Aetna, and Emblem Health

 Many health insurance plans are including acupuncture as a benefit.
 I am in-network with the above insurance companies.
 We will contact your insurance provider to get details about your policy and exact coverage.